 model PS1 that has a composite video port on the back, or an RGB SCART cable with a separate composite

-video out.
-The games can still be played in RGB, but the light gun itself needs to plug into the
+video out (linked above).
+The games can still be played in RGB, but the light gun itself needs to plug

 - There are many revisions of the PS1, however all seem to